Doch88/doch88.github.io/_posts/2025-09-15-basics-of-image-forensics-1.md

 Unlike JPEG, PNG uses *lossless* compression, meaning no information is lost. <br>

 Now, using the information above, we perform ELA with a **JPEG quality of 95%**.
+In this way, the part of the image that was already compressed with the same quality factor should not produce any new artifact.

 | ![French specimen](/assets/images/ela/original.jpg)  | ![ELA French specimen](/assets/images/ela/ela_original.jpg)  |
 |---|---|